softappeal/yass/readme.md

 ### yass (Yet Another Service Solution)

-* is a fast and small bidirectional messaging library
+* is a fast and very small bidirectional messaging library

 * allows defining a contract in a typesafe and non-invasive way with services and POJOs